ohollmen/crudrest/README.md

 If you are bit on the hard-core side you'll probably want to do something like above (its still relatively terse).

+## CRUD Handler Documentation

+See embedded JSDoc documentation for details (See: "Generating JSDoc3 Docs" at the end of this doc).

 ## Customizing REST Responses

 The rest response format is (even) much less "standardized" or "de-facto" than request.
+By default crudrest goes with the simpliest route of having the response/ result data immediately on the top level of JSON.
+For single entry response the top level of JSON would be (result entry) Object and for multientry response an Array of Objects (AoO).
+This is often "too simple" as client might like to know if response was successful and possibly a message for the reason of failure.

 Crudrest allows one to customize the response for success and error cases with an intercepting callbacks (applicable to all CRUD methods).
 The REST error / exception response and success response are customizable by setting the callbacks via methods seterrhdlr() and setrespcb() respectively: